Congress Poland: Economy

 Despite the fact that the economic situation varied at times, Congress Poland was one of the largest economies in the world.
 In the mid 1800s the region became heavily industrialized, however, agriculture still maintained a major role in the economy.
 In addition, the export of wheat, rye and other crops was significant in stabilizing the financial output.
 An important trade partner of Congress Poland was Great Britain, which imported goods in large amounts.

 Since agriculture was equivalent to 70% of the national income, the most important economic transformations included the establishment of mines and the textile industry; the development of these sectors brought more profit and higher tax revenues.
 The beginnings were difficult due to floods and an intense diplomatic relationship with Prussia.
 It was not until 1822 when Prince Francis Xavier Drucki-Lubecki negotiated to open the Polish market to the world.
 He also tried to introduce appropriate protective duties.
 A large and profitable investment was the construction of the Augustów Canal connecting Narew and Neman Rivers, which allowed to bypass Danzig (Gdańsk) and high Prussian tariffs.
-Drucki-Lubecki also founded the Bank of Poland, for which he is mostly remembered.
+Drucki-Lubecki also founded the Bank Polski, for which he is mostly remembered.

 The first Polish steam mill was built in 1828 in Warsaw-Solec; the first textile machine was installed in 1829.
 Greater use of machines led to production in the form of workshops.
 The government was also encouraging foreign specialists, mostly Germans, to upkeep larger establishments, or to undertake production.
+By 1887, 550 of the 29,000 Prussian landowners in Poland were manufacturers.
 The Germans were also relieved of the tax burden.
 This allowed to create one of the largest European textile centres in Łódź and in surrounding towns like Ozorków and Zduńska Wola.
 These small and initially insignificant settlements later developed into large and multicultural cities, where Germans and Jews were the majority in the population.
 With the abolition of border customs in 1851 and further economic growth, Polish cities were gaining wealth and importance.
 Most notably, Warsaw, being associated with the construction of railway lines and bridges, gained priority in the entire Russian market.